Oryx and Crake: Plot summary

 Crake tells Jimmy about another very important project, a Viagra-like super-pill called BlyssPluss, which also promises health and happiness, but secretly causes sterilization in order to address overpopulation.
 Crake officially hires Jimmy to help market it.
 At the Rejoov compound, Jimmy notices a human in the Craker habitat and thinks he recognizes her as the girl from the pornographic video.
 Seemingly unaware of Jimmy's obsession with her, Crake explains that her name is Oryx and that he has hired her as a teacher for the Crakers.
 Oryx notices Jimmy's feelings for her and makes herself sexually available to him, despite also being Crake's romantic partner.
 As their relationship progresses, Jimmy becomes increasingly fearful that Crake has found out about it or has known all along.
 He also makes a promise to both Oryx and Crake that he will look after the Crakers if anything happens to them.

 After Crake's wonder drug BlyssPluss is widely distributed, a global pandemic breaks out and begins wiping out the human race and causing mass chaos outside of the protected Rejoov compound.
 Realizing that the pandemic had been deliberately introduced by Crake and was distributed by including it within BlyssPluss, and sensing further immediate danger, Jimmy grabs a gun and goes to confront Crake, who is returning with Oryx from outside the compound and needs Jimmy to let them in.
 Crake presents himself to Jimmy with his arm around an unconscious Oryx, saying that he and Jimmy are immune to the virus.
 Jimmy lets them in, whereupon Crake slits Oryx's throat with a knife.
 Jimmy then immediately shoots Crake dead.

 During Snowman's journey to scavenge supplies, he encounters aggressive hybrid animals and retreats into the RejoovenEsense compound.
 He finds some indications that other humans have survived – seeing smoke on the horizon near the compound and briefly hearing voices on radio receivers in the compound.
 He carelessly breaks a scavenged bourbon bottle after binge drinking its content, and cuts his foot on a sliver of the glass.
 The cut becomes infected.
 His treatment of the wound with the medications he can find has some initial success, but the infection later gets worse again.
 He returns to the Crakers' camp and learns that three other humans have recently encountered the Crakers and are camping nearby.
 Snowman follows the smoke to where they are gathered around a campfire.
 Snowman is unsure of what to do, and considers killing them.
-Whether he introduces himself or quietly flees, and whatever happens afterwards, is left open to question at the end of the book.
+Whether he kills them, introduces himself or quietly flees, and whatever happens afterwards, is left open to question at the end of the book.